kjpye/maps/Sources.md

   * You will also need to populate the database with the postscript definitions of all the symbols (the symbols_ga table) and the mapping from Vicmap objects to those symbols (the vicmap.symbols table): "psql -d maps -f mksymbols_ga" and "psql -d maps -f mkvicmap_symbols".
 These will both give errors the first time they are run as they delete and then recreate tables.

 ## GeoScience Australia 1:250000 ##

-Data can be retrieved from data.gov.au by searching for the name of the map and selecting the correct map: '\<name\> 1:250000 GIS Dataset'.
+### Download the data ###
+1. If you want data for the whole country, the easiest way is to search for "geoscience australia digital topographic data".
+This will give you options for various scales.
+The 1:250000 data is best handled at the moment, but the others should also work.
+The 1:100000 data has certainly worked in the past.
+Selecting the 1:250000 option gives a set of download links.
+(Usually.
+Refresh if necessary.)
+Open the "esri pgdb" link.
+This will download a zip file about 1.3Gb in size.
+Unzip it, and process the files in the Vector_data directory as below.
+2. If you want data for only a small part of the country, you can download data for individual 1:250000 map sheets from data.gov.au by searching for the name of the map and selecting the correct map: '\<name\> 1:250000 GIS Dataset'.
+The search engine on data.gov.au has recently changed, and you will find the data most easily by searching for something like "mount young 1:250 000 gis dataset", including the double quotes.
+Otherwise you will need to scroll through a lot of irrelevant data before finding what you want.
+An index of the maps is available on data.gov.au as "Map Sheet / Data indexes 2012 (for 1:100 000, 1:250 000 and 1:1,000,000 scale maps)".
 Click on "Download the file (pGDB).

-(You can also click on "Link to Map Product" and "Go to resource".
-This enables you to download the geoPDF version which can be displayed using any PDF viewer.
+If you also search for "mount young 1:250 000 topographic map" you will be able to download an image of the map.
+I generally use the PDF version.

+### Unpack the data and populate the database ###

 You can unzip the resulting file and then process the data.

+There are various scripts in the import directory which can be used to process the data, which is in Microsoft's JET database format.
 The make_gis script show one way of doing this.

 ## OpenStreetMap ##
 The script can utilise OSM for displaying roads.

-To download the data, try getting an extract fromn the osm database from somewhere, and running something like "osm2pgsql -l -d \<database\> ~/Downloads.australia.extract.osm.pbf".
+To download the data, try getting an extract fromn the osm database from somewhere, and running something like "osm2pgsql -l -d \<database\> ~/Downloads/australia.extract.osm.pbf".

 I have used http://download.geofabrik.de/australia-oceania-latest.osm.pbf to get all of Australia.